subhk/SphereTrans.jl/README.md

 # Serial and (if available) MPI allocation benchmarks
 julia --project=. examples/alloc_benchmark.jl 16
 mpiexec -n 2 julia --project=. examples/alloc_benchmark.jl 16

+Tip: To avoid allocations for real-output distributed synthesis, construct plans with `with_spatial_scratch=true`, which keeps a single complex (θ,φ) scratch buffer inside the plan.
+This modest, fixed footprint removes per-call allocations for iFFT writes when outputs are real.
 ```

 ##  Contributing